Your Cart

 5. MCT oil

-MCTs (medium-chain triglycerides) are the majority part of coconut oil and sold as a supplement.
+MCTs (medium-chain triglycerides) are the majority part of coconut oil and often sold as a supplement.
 Mostly saturated fat, its benefits are directly tied to healthy weight management as well as energy creation, plus they’re easily digested.

 You can add to your morning coffee, such as a collagen coffee, to give you an extra energy boost.
 It’s also easy to use in smoothies and salad dressings, or by itself.